-- 7.1 The student's submission including any supporting documentation must be received in the Learning and Teaching Hub no later than 10 working days after, or the Postgraduate Research Service no later than 15 working days after: - i) Academic Appeals the date on which the student was formally notified of the outcome against which they are appealing or, where informal resolution has been sought, the date of the last communication to the student regarding the outcome of the informal stage (this may include, but is not limited to, meetings, emails, and letters). - ii) Academic Complaints the date on which the attempt to resolve matters informally was concluded.
-This date shall be the date of the last communication to the student regarding the outcome of the informal stage (this may include, but is not limited to, meetings, emails, and letters). - 7.2 Academic Appeals or Complaints submitted after the deadline (see 7.1 above) with good reason for the delay may still be considered.
-The student should contact the Learning and Teaching Hub or the Postgraduate Research Service if they are unable to meet this deadline. - 7.3 The decision by the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee as to whether a late submission should be accepted shall be final and not subject to appeal.

-- 7.4 Where a case is received by the Learning and Teaching Hub or the Postgraduate Research Service not later than 5 working days prior to the next scheduled FACP meeting it shall be considered at that meeting.
-Cases received after that date will be deferred to the following FACP meeting to allow sufficient time for supporting documentation to be collated. - 7.5 In normal circumstances the student shall be advised of the outcome of their Stage One Academic Appeal or Complaint within 10 working days of the date of the FACP meeting.
+- 7.1 The Student's submission including any supporting documentation must be received in the relevant Hub no later than 10 working days after: - i) Appeals the date on which the student was formally notified of the outcome against which they are appealing or, where informal resolution has been sought, the date of the last communication to the student regarding the outcome of the informal stage (This may include, inter alia, meetings, emails, and letters) - ii) Complaints the date on which the attempt to resolve matters informally was concluded.
+This date shall be the date of the last communication to the student regarding the outcome of the informal stage (This may include, inter alia, meetings, emails, and letters) - 7.2 Appeals or complaints submitted after the deadline (see 7.1 above) with good reason for the delay may still be considered.
+The Student should contact the relevant University Service Office if s/he is unable to meet this deadline. - 7.3 The decision by the relevant Director of University Services or their nominee as to whether a late submission should be accepted shall be final and not subject to appeal. - 7.4 Cases shall be considered by the next scheduled FACP, where a case is received by the relevant Service Hub not later than 5 working days prior to the FACP meeting.
+Cases received after that date will be deferred to the following FACP meeting to allow sufficient time for supporting documentation to be collated. - 7.5 In normal circumstances the student shall be advised of the outcome of his/her Stage One Appeal or Complaint within 10 working days of the date of the FACP meeting.
 Where the complexity of the case prevents this the student shall be notified of the delay.